 - Doctors will often use imaging, such as ultrasound, to pinpoint specific areas for injection, such as the tendon.
 Your doctor will then inject the PRP into the affected area.

 According to the American Academy of Orthopaedic Surgeons, very few insurance plans will provide any reimbursement for PRP injections.
-The costs must largely be paid out-of-pocket.
-The costs can also vary from location to location and on how the injections are used.
-Some of the reported costs nationwide include the following:
+The costs must largely be paid out of pocket.
+The costs can also vary by location and on how the injections are used.
+Some reported costs nationwide include:

-- ABC News 7 in San Francisco reports PRP treatments for hair loss cost $900 for one treatment and $2,500 for a set of three treatments.
+- In 2013, ABC News 7 in San Francisco reported that PRP treatments for hair loss cost $900 for one treatment and $2,500 for a set of three treatments.

-- The Washington Post reports that knee injections of PRP can cost anywhere from $500 to $1,200 per treatment.
+- The Washington Post mentioned in 2014 that knee injections of PRP can cost anywhere from $500 to $1,200 per treatment.

 Insurance companies consider PRP an experimental treatment.
 More scientific research will have to conclude its effectiveness before it is more widely covered.